109: Project Moonbase

 Gorilla bellboy double.

 In the early 1980s there was an ad for American Tourister luggage that showed a hotel guest entrusting her suitcase to a bellboy to take down to the lobby.
 As soon as the bellboy got to the stairs, he transformed into a gorilla, stepping on the suitcase, hurling it down flights of stairs, throwing it against walls, and generally banging the hell out of it.
 Once he reached the lobby, he turned back into a human—and naturally the luggage was unscathed.
 The woman retrieved her bag, smiled nicely, and tipped the bellboy a banana.

 See above note.

-Wow, look at all the neat stuff he’s got.
-Boy, great.
+Wow, look at all this neat stuff he’s got.
+Wow, great.
 Bet he got this at the Sharper Image.
 Hey, I’m keeping that.